aiman-al-masoud/deixiscript/docs/problems.md

 if x is any color,
 and any button is x,
 then the background of the style of the button is x.

+the background of the style of any button is x, if x is a color and the button is x.    (requires cataphora)